 - Fille Fatale: While she is not overly trying to seduce Washington like most examples, Anna is flirtatious and suggestive enough to qualify, and the question of whether she was ever actually sexually abused as a prepubescent child, a typical background for those characters, is left eerily ambiguous.
-Her former teacher Ortega accuses her of being one, claiming that she seduced him into taking the pornographic photographs of Anna for which he was convicted, although the fact that the guy was apparently forcing many other female students to do the same casts his words into doubt.
-At the end, the reality seems to be complex: while Anna eventually accomplishes her goal to escape her family and their virtual compound of a private estate by manipulating Washington emotionally, their relationship never takes on a romantic or sexual dimension, as he rebuffs her explicit flirtations without hesitation, and from Anna's perspective Washington is a colleague of her therapist Sebastian and complicit with him and her parents in keeping her confined and discredited.
+Her former teacher Ortega accuses her of being this trope, claiming that she seduced him into taking the pornographic photographs of Anna for which he was convicted, although the fact that the guy was apparently forcing many other female students to do the same casts his words into doubt.
+At the end, the reality seems to be complex: while Anna eventually accomplishes her goal to escape her family and their virtual compound of a private estate by manipulating Washington emotionally, their relationship never takes on a romantic or sexual dimension, as he rebuffs her flirty jokes without hesitation, and from Anna's perspective Washington is a colleague of her therapist Sebastian and complicit with him and her parents in keeping her confined and discredited.

 - Informed Flaw: Anna's official diagnosis is "depression, bipolar disorder and narcissism".
-While the last one is debatably accurate, proven by her manipulative tendencies and probably caused by her potentially abusive childhood, something Anna's family and her therapist Sebastian are suspiciously quick to denounce the possibility of, we never get to see under her cynic, pseudo-cheery outlook to assess the other two.
+While the last one is debatably accurate, proven by her manipulative tendencies, and probably caused by her potentially abusive childhood, something Anna's family and her therapist Sebastian are suspiciously quick to denounce the possibility of, we never get to see enough under her cynic, pseudo-cheery outlook to assess the other two.

 - Lampshade Hanging: Blink and you'll miss it, but in one of her flashbacks, Anna is shown reading The Catcher in the Rye.
 The book has a reputation as a mind control trigger in assassination conspiracy theories, and its plot tells the story of a teenager running away from his family.